-Giving back to the mountain—our year-round office.
+Giving Back to the mountain—our outdoor office.

-As stewards of the land, we are committed to matching any modifications made to the ski area with equal restoration efforts.
-Each summer, employees from multiple departments at Alta Ski Area join the AEC on the slopes for Employee Planting Days.
-It's a great opportunity to get our hands dirty while giving back to the mountain that brings us all together.
+Each summer, employees from various departments at Alta Ski Area participate in Employee Planting Days.
+These events allow our Alta family to connect and get our hands dirty, giving back to the mountain that brings us all together.

 2024 Employee Planting Days